Jersey club: Origins: 1999–2002

+Club or house music has a long history in Newark, home to the older New Jersey sound electronic genre.
 Chicago house was popular in Newark's 1990s club scene, where it was referred to generically by some as "club music."
 Other styles such as urban club and juke were also played.
 By 1999, Baltimore house records such as Tapp's "Shake Dat Ass" and "Dikkontrol" were influential, and DJs such as Nix In The Mix, Mustafah, Torry T and Mista Quietman helped to introduce this sound to New Jersey.
-DJ Tameil, who became known for his Chicago house mixtapes as a teenager, later established connections with the Baltimore scene through Bernie Rabinowitz of the Music Liberated record store; he was subsequently introduced to Baltimore stars such as DJ Technics and Rod Lee.
+DJ Tameil, who became known for his Chicago house mixtapes as a teenager, later established connections with the Baltimore scene; he was subsequently introduced to Baltimore stars such as DJ Technics and Rod Lee.
 Tameil did not put artist names on his mixes, making it difficult for other Jersey producers to identify his sources.
 He began playing Baltimore records at teen parties and clubs in the downtown Newark area.

 Tameil was among the first Jersey artists to produce his own club tracks in 2001 with the Dat Butt EP, released on his own label Anthrax Records.
 A week later the Newark group The OG's also self-released an EP titled Official Ghetto Style.
 Tameil began to burn his own CDs and sold them on Broad Street in Newark.
 Around this time, DJs Tim Dolla and Mike V also began producing their own club tracks as the Brick Bandits to challenge Tameil's monopoly on the market.
 The two parties initially feuded but Tameil later joined the group, coining the phrase "Brick City club" in 2002 in reference to Newark's nickname "Brick City."
 They released popular mixtapes which featured both club and house tracks.
-Around this time, Bernie Rabinowitz died and the steady stream of Baltimore releases into New Jersey largely ceased, leaving Jersey artists to develop their own scene.
 Club parties, hosted primarily in ballrooms and banquet halls, began emerging in Newark and surrounding suburbs such as East Orange and Irvington.
 Despite violence in the city, parties thrown by the Brick Bandits or at the Branch Brook Skating Rink were known to be safe spaces for kids.